weniv/En_pythonbest20/src/pages/question18.md

 Korean Shorthair, British Shothair, Maine Coon, Sphynx, Bengal, Norwegian Forest
 ```

-Given a string array representing cat breeds collected by region and an integer array representing population, return them in order from the most number of types in descending order.
+Given a breed array collected by region and a population array, return them in order from the most number of types in descending order.

 ---

 ## Constraints

-- The length of the array representing the breed and the array for the population should be the same.
+- The breed array and population array have the same length.
 - Both arrays have a length between 1 and 10,000.
 - If there are multiple breeds with the same population, they are sorted in alphabetical order.